Creative Fraud 101

 The worst part of a federal fraud conviction is not prison.
 Of course, prison isn’t great.
 I don’t care how much fun we all think Martha Stewart had in there putting together decorating contests.
 I was there, and I just don’t remember it being that fun.
 It’s no picnic being stuck living with hundreds of men who don’t have personal hygiene anywhere on their priority list.
 Then there’s the loss of freedom, etc., etc., etc.

 About an hour after I parted company with Mr. Creativity, I addressed the group in the convention hall.
 I gave my talk on the real life consequences of committing fraud.
 I kept an eye out for Mr. Creativity but didn’t see him.
 I hope he was there.
-He’s the reason I was asked to come and speak.
+He was one of the reasons I was speaking.